oscartu2/SHOPImageRepo/README.md

-# SHOPImageRepo
+# ImageSearch
-Image repository with Add and Search function (Shopify intern challenge question)
+Image repository with Add and Search function